-Alhambra - The Magic and Beauty of an Islamic Monument.
+Alhambra - Sierra Nevada - Spain - the Magic and Beauty of an Islamic Monument.
+A Travellers Tale.

 Day 1 - December 19th 2014

-We left east Midlands airport at 6:30pm on our Ryanair Boeing 737-800 flight to Malaga in southern Spain on the Costa del Sol.
-The flight was the begining of a ten day journey that would take in two of Spain's most interesting cities - Granada and Seville - over the 2014 Xmas period.
-After an uneventful flight we landed at Malaga airport on time at 10:30pm.
-Although we had travelled light with a well packed cabin bag with enough for a ten day trip because the flight was full the airline put our bags in the hold for no extra cost and we had to wait for the bags to come onto the conveyor belt.
-So although our hotel was only five minutes from the airport we did not check in until 11:45pm.
+I left east Midlands airport at 6:30 pm on a Ryanair Boeing 737-800 flight to Malaga in southern Spain on the Costa del Sol.
+The flight was the beginning of a ten day journey that would take in two of Spain's most interesting cities - Granada and Seville - over the 2014 Xmas period.
+After an uneventful flight, it landed at Malaga airport on time at 10:30 pm.
+Although I had travelled light with a well-packed cabin bag with enough for a ten-day trip because the flight was full the airline put my bag in the hold for no extra cost and I had to wait for the bags to come onto the luggage belt at Malaga.
+So although the hotel was only five minutes from the airport I did not check in until 11:45 pm.

 Malaga - Granada - Seville - Spain